SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 #### Security token policy

-To mitigate possibility of random guess on not yet registered device serial number which might lead to situation when device is taken over by third tenant, security token policy should be configured.
+Security token policy should be configured to reduce the risk of taking over not yet registered devices by threat actors (for example, by guessing their serial numbers).

-Platform supports following values for security token policy:
+Platform supports the following values for security token policy:

-* **IGNORED** - Even if device requires secure registration, platform will ignore that requirement.
+* **IGNORED** - Even if a device requires secure registration, the platform will ignore that requirement.
-* **OPTIONAL** - If device will require secure registration, platform will honor that by requesting additional security token from user.
+* **OPTIONAL** - If a device requires secure registration, the platform will request an additional security token from user.
-* **REQUIRED** - All devices connected to platform must use security token during registration.
+* **REQUIRED** - All devices connected to the platform must use security token during registration.

 Configuration can be performed by setting following tenant options with one of above values: